 Below is a list of 13 actionable tips to help you improve your website’s performance.

 1. Check Your Site Speed

-Earlier this year Google claimed that if your site doesn’t load in 2 seconds or less, you will lose traffic.
-There are a variety of online testing tools that will help you get a handle on improvements you can make to optimize WordPress.
+If this is the case for you, check out the online testing tools below that will help you get a handle on improvements you can make to optimize WordPress.

 With the help of the Waterfall metric I discovered that by disabling Gravatars on my site I improved YSlow from a C grade to a B grade.
 So overall we achieved a 3% performance boost.